Frequently Asked Questions

 place.
 For this reason, we require that

-the licence be in our possession from our preparation meeting onwards.
+the license be in our possession from our preparation meeting onwards.

-This ensures that we have the licence on the day of the marriage and
+This ensures that we have the license on the day of the marriage and

 allows us time to complete necessary paperwork before the marriage.